YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++++++++++++++++++
 ydb_non_blocked_write_retries
 ++++++++++++++++++++++++++++++++
 **ydb_non_blocked_write_retries (gtm_non_blocked_write_retries)** modifies FIFO or PIPE write behavior.
 A WRITE which would block is retried up to the number specified with a 100 milliseconds delay between each retry.
 The default value is 10 times.
 If all retries block, the WRITE command issues a %SYSTEM-E-ENO11 (EAGAIN) error.
-For more details, refer to `PIPE Device Examples <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#pipe-device-examples>`_ in the Programmers Guide.
+For more details, refer to `PIPE Device Examples <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#pipe-device-ex>`_ in the Programmers Guide.

+.. _ydb-nontprestart-log-delta-env-var:

 +++++++++++++++++++++++++++++
 ydb_nontprestart_log_delta